-Embrace Creatives is an art showroom and as such, we KNOW for a fact that blank areas, or as we artists call it, negative space is very important and welcoming at times.
-However, if you have too much negative space by the way of empty walls, your room will feel bland, blah and “yawn”, lacking.
+E mbrace Creatives is an art showroom and as such we KNOW that blank areas, or as we artists call it, “negative space” is welcoming at times.
+However, too much negative space by the way of empty walls will make your room feel bland, blah and “yawn”, lacking.

 SIMPLE FLOATING SHELVES

 Also known as “art ledges” (we like that), sleek shelves are easy to install and create height and interest.
 Fill the shelves minimally but use color so the eye travels up and away from the middle of the room.

 WHERE TO PURCHASE;

 And because you need stuff to place on your new floating shelves, here’s our choice of smaller art pieces from our EC Gallery!

 Hooks aren’t for every room style but they’re a fun way to add depth and spice up a blank wall.
 You can use a strip with hooks for a more linear, geometric feel or single hooks spaced around the wall to cover a large area and keep your negative space intact.